trigaten/Learn_Prompting/docs/basics/prompting.md

 # Vocabulary

-We will cover basic vocabularly here, but frequently assume basic ML/NLP (natural language processing) knowledge.
+We will cover basic vocabulary here, but frequently assume basic ML/NLP (natural language processing) knowledge.

 Although familiarity with LLMs and MLMs is mostly assumed, we provide a short introduct to each concept here: